fpirri/covid19/README.english.md

 Let's see:
 * Italy has carried out the most drastic measures first and finds itself penultimate;
-* Spain, France and the UK are in very similar conditions, although the measures taken are not too different;
-* Sweden refused to apply restrictive measures, however it is far better than the group mentioned above
+* Sweden refused to apply restrictive measures, however it is far better than Spain, France and the UK;
-* The USA of the reviled Trump is better than all the others, a few points from Germany;
+* The USA of the reviled Trump is better than all the others above, a few points from Germany;
-* Germany is far better than all the others mentioned, however the measures it has taken have not been the hardest at all.
+* Germany is the best, however the measures it has taken have not been the hardest at all.

 The same logic as before tells me that there is something that I don't know but that has a great effect.